Cell Ranger 3.1 (latest), printed on 06/19/2019

 For the Normal vs. Patient category, these are equivalent.
 However, if you want to compare the two Normal samples against each other within the LibraryID category (excluding the Patient sample), then you will need to choose Locally Distinguishing.
 On the flipside, if you want to find out what's unique about a single cluster of cells, you'll need to select Globally Distinguishing.

 Let's select Locally Distinguishing this time.
+Click on the calculator button in the bottom right to begin the calculation.
 Depending on the number of cores on your machine and the speed of your hard drive, this should take between 5 and 20 seconds.

 Once complete, a new data table and heatmap will appear in the data panel: